12-step installation guide

 You can download a printable version of the Peg Installation Instructions here.

 If you have any questions please contact us at firstname.lastname@example.org

-- Treble-side pegs have a left-hand thread and are marked on the end of the shank with a letter ‘T’.
+- Bass-side pegs have a right-hand thread on the shank and are screwed in clockwise.
+The untrimmed peg has a “B” marked at the end of the shaft.

-- Bass-side pegs have a right-hand thread and are marked with a ‘B’.
+- Treble-side pegs have a left-hand thread and are screwed in anticlockwise.
+They are marked with a “T”.

 Choosing the right size peg